voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 will allow your IDE to preview helpful docstrings, trace `fiftyone` source code, and see what available methods exist on your object during the development process.

-Here is an example of how to type the `ctx` variable using the built in class type :ref:`ExecutionContext <operator-execution-context>`.
+Here is an example of how to type the `ctx` variable using the built-in class type :ref:`ExecutionContext <operator-execution-context>`.
 Typing `ctx` will reveal to you all the available methods that come with the `ExecutionContext` class:

 .. code-block:: python